 Groove Design Considerations

 The design tables displayed above were created using best practices, including Compression Ratio, O-Ring Extrusion, Concentricity and Diametric Gap, and Backup Rings.
+The calculator’s Design Validator runs each of these checks for you; the notes below explain the engineering behind them.

 Compression Ratio